 I’m the kind of person that always like experimenting with things to see if something works better for me.
 Over time I started to break away from The Miracle Morning and came up with my own morning routine ideas.

-That’s why in this blog post I want to give you 54 morning routine ideas to help you craft the perfect morning routine for you.
+And on that note, in this blog post I want to give you 54 morning routine ideas to help you craft the perfect morning routine for you.
 I’ll cover the things I currently do to start the day and then other things I’ve done in the past as well as give you ideas from podcast guests I’ve had on The Morning Upgrade podcast.

 1. Drink a Glass of Water